juju/charm-tools/doc/source/build.md

 for the default interface.
 You'll typically need to implement at least a trigger() method and a __call__() method.

-config and metadata take optional lists of keys to remove from config.yaml and metadata.yaml when generating their data.
+`config` and `metadata` take lists of keys to remove from `config.yaml` and `metadata.yaml` when generating their data.
 This allows for charms to, for example, narrow what they expose to clients.

+`ignore` is a list of files or directories to ignore from a lower layer, using the same format as a `.gitignore` or `.bzrignore` file.
+Thus, if any lower layer provides, in the example above, a `tests` directory, it will not be included in the built charm, although any `tests` directory in this or a higher level layer *will* be included.

+`exclude` is a list of files or directories to exclude from this layer, using the same format as a `.gitignore` or `.bzrignore` file.
+Thus, if the current layer provides, in the example above, a `unit_tests` directory and a `README.md` file, it will not be included in the built charm, although any `unit_tests` directory or `README.md` file in either a lower or higher level layer *will* be included, using the same compositing rules as normal.

 charm layers